Mission:

 6.2 Duties

-The Board shall specify the powers, duties and responsibilities of each committee.
+The Board is responsible for specifying the powers, duties and responsibilities of each committee.

 6.3 Governance and Operation